thereactgirl/IsItReal/README.md

 # IsItReal
-Calculate Love Percentage by Love Calculator with Name
+Calculate Love Percentage by Love Calculator with Names